orkes-io/orkes-conductor-client/docs/conductor_apps.md

 String status = String.valueOf(workflowRun.getStatus());
 assertEquals(status,"COMPLETED");
 ```
-You can add the JUnit dependency by adding the following to your project.
+You can add the JUnit dependency by adding the following to your project:

 ### Gradle